Julian Tudor-Hart

-Alan Julian Macbeth Tudor-Hart (9 March 1927 – 1 July 2018), commonly known as Julian Tudor Hart, was a general practitioner (GP) who worked in Wales for 30 years, known for theorising the inverse care law.
-He produced medical research and wrote many books and medical articles.
+Alan Julian Macbeth Tudor-Hart (9 March 1927 – 1 July 2018), commonly known as Julian Tudor Hart, was a general practitioner (GP) who worked in Wales for 30 years.
+He introduced the concept of the inverse care law, and also produced medical research and wrote many books and medical articles.

 Early life

 Hart was born in London on 9 March 1927, the son of Alexander Tudor-Hart and Alison Macbeth.
-He studied medicine at Queens' College, Cambridge, and then at St George's Hospital Medical School in London, graduating in 1952.

 He is a descendant of American businessman Frederic Tudor and Ephraim Hart, a Bavarian Jew who became a prominent merchant in New York, and was reportedly partners with John Jacob Astor.
 The name was originally Hirz.

-His paternal grandfather, the Canadian artist Percyval Hart, married his Polish-French cousin Éléonora Délia Julie Aimée Hart Kleczkowska, and later changed the family surname to Tudor-Hart.
+Julian's paternal grandfather, the Canadian artist Percyval Hart, married his Polish-French cousin Éléonora Délia Julie Aimée Hart Kleczkowska, and later changed the family surname to Tudor-Hart.
 Kleczkowska was the daughter of diplomat Michel Alexandre Cholewa, comte Kleczkowski (Michał Kleczkowski; 1818–1886) and granddaughter of Julie Sobieska, a direct descendant of John III Sobieski, king of Poland in the 17th century.

+Julian studied medicine at Queens' College, Cambridge and then at St George's Hospital Medical School in London, graduating in 1952.

 He was a member of the Sigerist Society from 1947 to 1955.

-Hart joined the Communist Party of Great Britain, following his father Alex, and stood unsuccessfully as the CPGB candidate for Aberavon at the 1964, 1966 and 1970 general elections.
+He joined the Communist Party of Great Britain, following his father Alex, and stood unsuccessfully as the CPGB candidate for Aberavon at the 1964, 1966 and 1970 general elections.